1199 North Fairfax St., Suite 300

 Alexandria, VA 22314

-Philanthropy Together respects the privacy of its online visitors and donors.
+Philanthropy Together is committed to maintaining the privacy of its online visitors and donors.
 At our site, we do not collect personally identifiable information from individuals unless they provide it to us voluntarily and knowingly.
 This means we do not require you to register or provide information to us in order to view public areas of our site.
 Philanthropy Together only gathers personally identifiable data that is voluntarily submitted by the visitor, such as names, addresses, ZIP/postal codes and e-mail addresses.

 Philanthropy Together is the sole owner of the information collected on our website.
-While we may use your email address to help target Philanthropy Together’s digital advertising, we will never sell or trade visitors’ information to any third parties.
+While we may use your email address to help Philanthropy Together determine how to best provide information to visitors, we will never sell or trade visitors’ information to any third parties.

-We request information from the visitor on our donation form.
+We request information from visitors on our program registration and donation forms.
 A visitor must provide contact information (such as name, e-mail and mailing address) and payment information (such as credit card number and expiration date).
 This information is used for billing purposes and for sending a receipt of the donation.
-If we have trouble processing a donation, we use the information to contact the visitor.
-If the visitor has expressly given us permission, we may share his or her name and contact information with carefully selected organizations and charities that we feel would interest that donor.
-Where requested by the visitor, we will provide information on larger donations to appropriate charities and donors for tax purposes.
+If the visitor has expressly given us permission, we may share his or her name and contact information with carefully selected organizations that we feel would interest that donor.
 Financial and credit card information is NEVER released.

 We store information that we collect through cookies and log files in order to create a profile of our visitors.
 A profile is stored information that we keep on individual visitors that details their viewing preferences.
 We do not share your profile with third parties.